iree-org/iree/iree/tools/android/run_module_app/README.md

-# iree-run-module Android App
+# Android App to Run an IREE Bytecode Module

-This directory contains an Android application packing the `iree-run-module` command-line tool together with a specific IREE VM module invocation.
+This directory contains configuration to create an Android application that executes a single IREE module as a native activity.

 Note that this app is **purely** for benchmarking/profiling IREE itself.
 This is not the expected integration path for a real Android application,